What Is Subarachnoid Hemorrhage?

 Dealing with Long-Term Effects

 • Brain and Cognitive Challenges: Memory problems and difficulties with thinking and decision-making are common after SAH.
-Even those who seem to recover well might experience these issues.

 The Risk of Another Bleed